waku-org/pm/README.md

 **Monthly**:

-- Report progress of each _Epic_
+- Report progress of each _Milestone_
-- Report _Milestones_ that were closed last months and expected to be closed next month
+- Report _Epics_ that were closed last months and expected to be closed next month
 - Other relevant items (RISK, etc)

-**Weekly**: Report progress on each **active** _Milestone_ per subteam.
+**Weekly**: Report progress on each **active** _Epic_ per subteam.

-Every Friday, all team members must add a comment to the `Milestone` GH issue they own and worked on the past week or planned to work on next week.
+Every Friday, all team members must add a comment to the _Epic_ GH issue they own and worked on the past week or planned to work on next week.

 The comment must have the following MarkDown format: